Compliance

 This website uses cookies.
 Cookies are small text files that your browser automatically creates and stores on your device (laptop, tablet, smartphone, etc.).
 The cookie stores information related to the specific device used.
 However, this does not mean that we receive direct knowledge of your identity.
 Some of the cookies we use are deleted after the end of the browser session (so-called session or session cookies).
 These cookies allow us, for example, to offer you a cross-page shopping cart display where you can see how many items are currently in your shopping cart and the current purchase value.
 Other cookies remain on your computer and enable us to recognize your computer on your next visit (so-called permanent or cross-session cookies).
 These cookies, in particular, serve to make our offer more attractive to you.
 Thanks to these files, it is possible, for example, to display information on this website that is specifically tailored to your interests.

 According to legal requirements, storing information on end devices (desktops, mobile phones, tablets, etc.) – e.g., by setting cookies – and retrieving information from end devices (tracking) is generally only permitted if you have given your prior consent.
-The legal basis for this is Section 25 (1) sentence 1 of the TTDSG.
+The legal basis for this is Section 25 (1) sentence 1 of the TDDDG.
 However, consent does not have to be given if such storage/retrieval is necessary for the provision of the website/app.
-The legal basis for this is Section 25 (2) No. 2 TTDSG.
+The legal basis for this is Section 25 (2) No. 2 TDDDG.
 A necessity exists, for example, with regard to ensuring the following functionalities/achieving the following purposes:

 – Ensuring system security